natelaclaire/cis338/topics-by-week.md

 * Videos:
   * 13 Contact Form
+  * 18 Social Media - this is social sharing
 * Discussion:
   * A conversion rate is the percentage of visitors to a web site that complete a desired goal (called a conversion).
 The goal could be to purchase something (converting the visitor to a customer), or to sign up for a free newsletter (converting the visitor to a lead or subscriber), or to request a consultation (again, converting the visitor to a lead).
 Using your favorite search engine, look up how to improve contact form conversion rates - that is, the rate of visitors who submit your contact form.
 You might use keywords such as "best practices" in your search.
 Considering your Portfolio Site, identify a few tips that you will use to improve your contact form conversion rate.
 Also provide substantive comments on two or more of your classmates' posts.
 * Assignment: